 Florence, the birthplace of Renaissance

-Main city of the Italian region of Tuscany, Florence is known all over the world for its rich history: one of the main finance and trade centers during the Middle Ages, this marvelous city is considered as the cradle of Renaissance.
+Main city of the Italian region of Tuscany, Florence is known all over the world for its rich history: One of the main finance and trade centers during the Middle Ages, this marvelous city is considered as the cradle of Renaissance.

-The most astonishing site in Florence is the Duomo: called Santa Maria del Fiore, it boasts the world-famous dome built by Filippo Brunelleschi, which is still the world’s largest dome in brick and mortar.
+The most astonishing site in Florence is the Duomo: called Cathedral of Santa Maria del Fiore, it boasts the world-famous dome built by Filippo Brunelleschi, which is still the world’s largest dome in brick and mortar.
 Next to the cathedral, the Campanile di Giotto and the Baptistery make this area a breathtaking and unforgettable architectural heaven.

 Florence’s historic centre was declared a World Heritage Site by UNESCO in 1982.